 What is the cost of car insurance for government employees?

-The national average cost of full coverage car insurance is $1,674 per year, according to Bankrate’s 2021 study of quoted annual premiums.
+The national average cost of full coverage car insurance is $2,014 per year for full coverage and $624 for minimum coverage, according to Bankrate’s 2023 study of quoted annual premiums.
 Your rate will likely differ and could be higher or lower based on your vehicle, driving history and other personal factors like your ZIP code, age or credit score, depending on the state you live in.
 No matter who you are employed by, you should check with several carriers for quotes, since rates can vary greatly from one carrier to another.

 Car insurance companies for government employees